Skip to main content

 ResolutionAuto (multi-shot)

 Best option when a flatbed is not available.
-Multi-shot capture helps reduce glare and uneven reflections on prints.
+Multi-shot capture helps reduce glare.
+May introduce alignment artifacts on damaged prints — check edges carefully.

 Nostalgia Built-in ScannerGood